bbauska/Coursera-Bootstrap/readme.md

 It is time for your first assignment in this course.

-In the first assignment, we\'re going to provide you with unstyled aboutus.html page.
+In the first assignment, we&apos;re going to provide you with unstyled aboutus.html page.

 The zip file containing that aboutus.html page is available to you in